 Latest news with LinkedIn

 ‘Simple’ is the name of the game here.
 With the new layout, LinkedIn did away with the overwhelming home page and adopted a Messenger-like messaging function.
 Profiles have also benefited from the makeover, with a new clean layout inspired by the one in place on LinkedIn’s mobile app.

 Are you strategic, creative, passionate, and experienced with a strong leadership?
 If so, your LinkedIn profile is probably not standing out from the crowd.
 Indeed, these are just 5 of the top 10 marketing buzzwords used on LinkedIn.
 Next time you’re visiting a profile, why not play a game of ‘buzzword bingo’?

 Pinterest is trying to woo marketers with a new advertising level to its campaign structure: Ad group.
-With it, marketers will be given a better reflection of how their ads are performing, giving them the tools to optimize campaigns and maximize ROI.
+With it, marketers will be given a better reflection of how their ads are performing, giving them the tools to optimise campaigns and maximise ROI.

 And in other news...